 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements for this course are normally:

-- IELTS (Academic) 7.0 with minimum 6.5 in each component or equivalent.
+- IELTS (Academic) 7.0 with a minimum of 6.5 in each component of writing, speaking, listening and reading, or equivalent.

 View further information about our English language requirements.